Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

         module.
 If you load one of the versions of the `LUMI` module on the login nodes, it will automatically load `partition/L` while if you do the load on a regular LUMI-C compute node, it will load `partition/C`, which is why we loaded `partition/C` explicitly in the example above.

+        In the example above, if the installation commands were executed on the login node, the software would have been installed in `partition/L`, but if we then do a `module load LUMI/22.08` on the compute nodes, `partition/C` would have been selected.
+To get a GROMACS version in `partition/C` that EasyBuild would build with compiler settings that are specific for the processors in the compute nodes, either do the compilation on a compute node or use *cross-compiling* by loading `partition/C` after loading `LUMI/22.08` in step 1 above.

 2.  **EasyBuild complains that some modules are already loaded.**